-Inspire your daughters with a visit to the Molly Brown House, where you can learn all about this traveler, writer, social activist and would-be politician known most for not going down with the Titanic.
-If you’re lucky you’ll be in town for one of the museum’s high teas, where Teddy Roosevelt and other luminaries of Brown’s day occasionally show up.
+3. Inspire your daughters with a visit to the Molly Brown House, where you can learn all about this traveler, writer, social activist and would-be politician known most for not going down with the Titanic.
+There are drop-in activities for families and special mornings for kids on the autism spectrum.

 Root For a Home Team

-Denver is home to eight professional sports teams: The Rockies (baseball), Broncos (football), Avalanche (hockey), Nuggets (baskebtball), Rapids (soccer), the Mammoth and Outlaws (indoor and outdoor lacrosse) and the Barbarians (rugby).
+4. Denver is home to eight professional sports teams: The Rockies (baseball), Broncos (football), Avalanche (hockey), Nuggets (baskebtball), Rapids (soccer), the Mammoth and Outlaws (indoor and outdoor lacrosse) and the Barbarians (rugby).

 When it’s in the budget I shell out for a poolside cabana.
 It’s $200, but includes meals, tube rentals, bottled water, a fan and (best of all) a shaded place to relax while the kids splash.

-If you head to the Denver Zoo, make sure to stop by the new $50 million, 10-acre Elephant Passage exhibit that features Asian wildlife.
-At the stunning Denver Botanic Gardens leave time to explore the Mordecai Children’s Garden, where young kids can splash in a stream, play dress up, dig in the sand, look for bugs, learn about rooftop gardening and, of course, touch the flowers.
+7. At the stunning Denver Botanic Gardens leave time to explore the Mordecai Children’s Garden, where young kids can splash in a stream, play dress up, dig in the sand, look for bugs, learn about rooftop gardening and, of course, touch the flowers.

-Don’t Forget to Eat
+Don’t Forget to Eat: Denver Restaurants

-The kids menu at the Downtown Aquarium’s restaurant will not thrill you, but the 50,000-gallon tableside fish tank will.
+8. The kids menu at the Denver Aquarium’s restaurant will not thrill you, but the 50,000-gallon tableside fish tank will.
 You’ll see fish from the Caribbean Sea, Hawaii, South Pacific and the Indian Ocean.
 If you’re lucky they’ll be catching a meal at the same time you are.

-But your kids will marvel at the Acapulco-style cliff divers and love exploring the arcade and Black Bart’s cave while you wait for your affordable and better-than-you-might-expect Mexican food.
+But your kids will marvel at the Acapulco-style cliff divers and love exploring the arcade and Black Bart’s cave.
+You can relax with a margarita while you wait for your Mexican food, which is affordable and actually pretty good!

-If the kids eat all their lunch consider stopping by Hammond’s Candy Factory, where you can see how your favorite sweets are made.
+10. If the kids eat all their lunch consider stopping by Hammond’s Candy Factory, where you can see how your favorite sweets are made.
 The broken-candy basket in the gift shop is the yummiest bargain bin we’ve ever stumbled across (last tour is at 3:00, Monday – Saturday).